Micportal

 R

 We can now already run Coracle with the files y (ED50/target variable) and x_fam (abundance at family level).
 Both files can be used to run coracle as they support all requirements.
 Microbial abundance and target variable have the same number of rows and share the same sequence of sample IDs!
-Assuming we already did this and now decide to run it at the ASV level for the top performing families.
-We have to prepare our dataset accordingly:

 Screenshot dataupload